Scimonster/js-xlsx-plus/README.md

 # js-xlsx-range
-A wrapper for js-xlsx with getters
+A wrapper for [js-xlsx](https://github.com/SheetJS/js-xlsx) with a simpler API.
+Can be used as a dropin.